frau-azadeh/MdfPriceAnalysis/README.md

 ![License](https://img.shields.io/badge/License-MIT-orange)

 ## 🚀 Overview
-Rebar Price Analysis is a **data processing and analysis service** designed to fetch, clean, and analyze rebar product data from an external API.
+Mdf Price Analysis is a **data processing and analysis service** designed to fetch, clean, and analyze rebar product data from an external API.
 It provides endpoints for:
 - Price trend analysis
 - Latest price summaries